mairandomness/term_quiz/README.md

-# Term quiz
+# Terminal quiz

-This is an application that launches a multiple test quiz on the terminal, using Python and the blessed library
+This is an application that launches a quiz with multiple choice questions on the terminal, using Python and the blessed library

 ## Requirements for running it